JustinSoflin/JustinSoflin/README.md

 ### Tools & Technologies

 `MDE (Microsoft Defender for Endpoint):` <br>
-Enterprise-grade endpoint detection and response (EDR) platform for identifying and investigating threats across devices.
+_Enterprise-grade endpoint detection and response (EDR) platform for identifying and investigating threats across devices._

 `Microsoft Azure:` <br>
-Cloud computing platform offering scalable infrastructure, services, and security tools for modern IT environments.
+_Cloud computing platform offering scalable infrastructure, services, and security tools for modern IT environments._

 `Tenable:` <br>
-Cloud-based vulnerability management tool used to scan, assess, and prioritize security risks across networks and assets.
+_Cloud-based vulnerability management tool used to scan, assess, and prioritize security risks across networks and assets._

 ### Languages & Scripting

 `KQL (Kusto Query Language):` <br>
-Used to query and analyze log data in Microsoft security tools like Azure Sentinel and MDE.
+<small> _Used to query and analyze log data in Microsoft security tools like Azure Sentinel and MDE._ </small>

 `PowerShell:` <br>
-Command-line shell and scripting language for automating tasks and managing Windows environments.
+_Command-line shell and scripting language for automating tasks and managing Windows environments._

 `BASH:` <br>
-Unix-based shell used for scripting and command-line operations in Linux and macOS systems.
+_Unix-based shell used for scripting and command-line operations in Linux and macOS systems._

 `Python:` <br>
-Versatile programming language widely used for scripting, automation, and cybersecurity tooling.
+_Versatile programming language widely used for scripting, automation, and cybersecurity tooling._

 <hr/>